Configuration Management¶

 Configuration Sources¶

-When you use scm context use <name>, that context's configuration takes precedence:
+When you use scm context use <name>, that context's configuration takes effect:

 # ~/.scm-cli/contexts/production.yaml